 Antojitos

-- 4 10” Flour Tortillas
+- 4 Flour Tortillas 10"

-- 8 oz Cream Cheese, softened
+- 8 oz Cream Cheese softened

-- 1 (4 oz) can of Diced Green Chilies
+- 4 oz Diced Green Chilies canned

-- 1 cup Cheddar Cheese, shredded
+- 1 cup Cheddar Cheese shredded

-- ½ cup Red Onion, finely diced
+- ½ cup Red Onion finely diced

-- ½ cup Red Pepper, finely diced
+- ½ cup Bell Pepper finely diced

 - 3 Tablespoons Sour Cream